 If staff become aware that information has not been handled according to procedures and there is a data breach or potential security incident, they must report it in accordance with this procedure.

-When appropriate, N [Insert the name of your School / Academy Trust] will report the data breach to the ICO within 72 hours in accordance with the requirements of the GDPR.
+When appropriate, Newburgh Primary School will report the data breach to the ICO within 72 hours in accordance with the requirements of the GDPR.

 Data protection breaches occur where personal data is lost, damaged, destroyed, stolen, misused and/or accessed unlawfully.